Frequently asked questions about health insurance coverage options in the District of Columbia

 The District of Columbia City Council established a state-run health insurance marketplace under the ACA.
 The legislation establishing the District of Columbia Health Benefit Exchange Authority was signed into law by Mayor Vincent Gray (D) in January 2012.
 The bill was also subject to review by the U.S. Congress.
-This is the typical process for legislation in the District of Columbia, and Congress rarely rejects laws passed by the District of Columbia.
+This is the typical process for legislation in the District of Columbia, and Congress rarely rejects laws passed by the District of Columbia (but it can happen).

-In DC, 17 percent of Medicare beneficiaries are under the age of 65 and eligible for Medicare due to a disability, while the other 83 percent are eligible due to age (ie, being at least 65 years old).
+In DC, 13% of Medicare beneficiaries are under the age of 65 and eligible for Medicare due to a disability, while the other 87% are eligible due to age (ie, being at least 65 years old).